-All materials provided by the instructor, including lecture notes, lectures, study guides, online class recordings, and other course materials, whether distributed in class or online, are original works and represent the intellectual property of the instructor or the author (excluding published reference materials such as course textbooks).
-These materials, including readings, study guides, lecture notes, handouts, and class recordings, are intended solely for the individual use of students.
+All materials provided by the instructor and other course materials, whether distributed in class or online, are original works and represent the intellectual property of the instructor or the author (excluding published reference materials such as course textbooks).
+These materials, including readings, lecture notes, tutorials, and/or handouts are intended solely for the individual use of students.
 You are not permitted to distribute or reproduce these materials for commercial purposes without the explicit written consent of the instructor.
-Students who sell or distribute these materials for any purpose other than their own use are violating the University's Copyright Policy available here.
+Students who sell or distribute these materials for any purpose other than their own use are violating the University's Copyright Policy available here..
 Breaching the instructor's copyright may lead to course sanctions and violate the Code of Academic Integrity.